 2. Utilizing YouTube

-All budding musicians should set themselves up with a channel on YouTube, if you aren’t already on there.
+All budding musicians should set up a YouTube channel.

-This video streaming behemoth boasts 1.9 billion monthly users.
-Five billion videos are watched on YouTube every single day.
-Many of the people on there are actively searching for new music.
+This video streaming behemoth boasts 2 billion monthly users.
+Five billion hours of videos are watched on YouTube every single day.
+And, many are actively searching for new music.

 Clearly, using this platform the right way can help you gain exposure and grow an audience in.
 But you can earn money directly from your efforts too, via ad revenue.